microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/02-DeployAndConfigure.md

 And finally...
 ![](../graphics/deploymentunderway3.png)

 If, for whatever reason, you get lost from this page and the deployment has not completed, you can navigate to your resource group, and select **Deployments**.
-This will give you the various deployments, their statuses, and more information.
+This will give you the various deployments, their status, and more information.

 ![](../graphics/deploymentstatus.png)